gumaerc-testorg/21g.102-spring-2015/content/pages/related-resources.md

 For MIT Students Interested in Working or Teaching Abroad
 ---------------------------------------------------------

-1. The [MIT China Program](http://misti.mit.edu/mit-china), one of the MISTI (MIT Science and Technology Initiative) programs, sponsors students working or teaching in Mainland China, Hong Kong, Taiwan, or Singapore for a summer, six months, or a school year.
+1. The {{% resource_link "ec418cd4-9764-4f43-b65e-33ae228a859f" "MIT China Program" %}}, one of the MISTI (MIT Science and Technology Initiative) programs, sponsors students working or teaching in Mainland China, Hong Kong, Taiwan, or Singapore for a summer, six months, or a school year.
 2. CETI (Chinese Education and Technology Initiative), a student-run group affiliated with MISTI China, sponsors students teaching high-school students science and technology over the summer.

 For MIT Students Interested in Studying Abroad?
 -----------------------------------------------

-Check out the [Global Education Office website](https://studyabroad.mit.edu/study-abroad/mit-study-abroad-programs) for opportunities and scholarships for studying Chinese.
+Check out the {{% resource_link "129c7bcb-bebc-4e1d-9361-1ea3522e686e" "Global Education Office website" %}} for opportunities and scholarships for studying Chinese.